-Example: A grantee could use CDBG funds to:
+Example: A grantee could use CDBG funds to: Pay the costs of placing new, underground existing power lines and telephone lines owned by private utilities provided that action meets a national objective.
+The grantee could install water lines to be owned and operated by a

-- Pay the costs of placing new, underground existing power lines and telephone lines owned by private utilities provided that action meets a national objective. - The grantee could install water lines to be owned and operated by a private utility, again provided that action meets a national objective.
+The grantee could install water lines to be owned and operated by a private utility, again provided that action meets a national objective.